Will the LA Times and the AP force the Archdiocese of LA to keep its promises?

 It says the organization still has much to hide.
 And it must be exposed.

-4 thoughts on “Will the LA Times and the AP force the Archdiocese of LA to keep its promises?
+4 responses to “Will the LA Times and the AP force the Archdiocese of LA to keep its promises?”

 This reminds me of our leader, Archbishop Chaput’s recent comments to a local Catholic conference where he mentioned the clergy abuse scandal and said that US Church leadership will face a “hard accounting” before God in the next life.
 Will their names be “redacted” in the next life?
 Redacted – a fine euphemism for “hidden”………the hallmark of child sexual abuse and the standard operating procedure for our US Catholic Church leadership.